awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

     --result-file=/tmp/binlog.txt
 ```

-Amazon RDS normally purges a binary log as soon as possible, but the binary log must still be available on the instance to be accessed by mysqlbinlog\.
-To specify the number of hours for RDS to retain binary logs, use the `mysql.rds_set_configuration` stored procedure and specify a period with enough time for you to download the logs\.
-After you set the retention period, monitor storage usage for the DB instance to ensure that the retained binary logs do not take up too much storage\.
+Amazon RDS normally purges a binary log as soon as possible\.
+However, the binary log must still be available on the instance to be accessed by mysqlbinlog\.
+To specify the number of hours for RDS to retain binary logs, use the `mysql.rds_set_configuration` stored procedure\.
+Specify a period with enough time for you to download the logs\.
+After you set the retention period, monitor storage usage for the DB instance to ensure that the retained binary logs don't take up too much storage\.

-The following example sets the retention period to 1 day:
+The following example sets the retention period to 1 day\.

 ```
 call mysql.rds_set_configuration('binlog retention hours', 24);
 ```

-To display the current setting, use the `mysql.rds_show_configuration` stored procedure:
+To display the current setting, use the `mysql.rds_show_configuration` stored procedure\.

 ```
 call mysql.rds_show_configuration;